 Before beginning a strength session, take the time to warm up your body.
 For example, walk on a treadmill for 5-10 minutes to increase blood flow to your muscles.
 Next, do some gentle stretching.

 Start with light weights that you can lift comfortably for 8-12 repetitions.
-Increase the weight no more than 3%-5% at a time, Wood says.
+Increase the weight gradually to the next set of weights.
 This goes for experienced exercisers, too, who have spent several weeks away from strength training.
 Get back into your routine slowly.

-For example, think two counts up and four counts down, advises Gregory Florez, founder and CEO of First Fitness Inc.
+For example, think two counts up and four counts down.

 Know which muscles should be working and which muscles should be stabilizing your body.
-Also, identify the correct range of motion for each exercise, Wood says.
+Also, identify the correct range of motion for each exercise.
 In a lunge, for example, know whether you should take a small step or a giant step.

 With bad posture, you could activate and injure a muscle group that's not supposed to be working.
-Florez advises using the "athletic ready stance" with your head and shoulders up, knees bent, and shoulders and hips in line.
+Keep your head and shoulders up, knees unlocked, and shoulders and hips in line.
 If you can't maintain correct posture, you're either lifting a weight that's too heavy or doing the exercise incorrectly.
 Check your posture by lifting in front of a mirror.

 Take a full breath with every repetition.
-And don't ever hold your breath.
+Avoid holding your breath.

-It's okay if you experience light soreness in your muscles 24-48 hours after your training, Florez says.
+It's normal to experience light soreness in your muscles 24-48 hours after your training.
 However, deep soreness, especially in the joints, may indicate an injury.